Hand Hygiene Policy Directive

-The most common complication affecting patients in hospital is healthcare associated infections, with over 160,000 reported cases in Australian acute healthcare facilities each year.
+The most common complication affecting patients in hospital is healthcare associated infections, with around 165,000 reported cases in Australian acute healthcare facilities each year.

 Studies show that effective hand decontamination can significantly reduce the rate of healthcare associated infection.

-The 2021 World Health Organisation's campaign message is "Seconds Save Lives, clean your hands!"
+The 2022 World Health Organization's campaign message is "Unite for safety: clean your hands"

 In South Australia, hand hygiene compliance is a key performance indicator of patient safety and quality of health care delivery.
 SA Health has provided several resources to assist healthcare facilities to implement the NHHI program.
 Healthcare facilities can contribute hand hygiene data to national and local audits.